omics-datascience/BioAPI/README.md

 - URL: /information-of-genes
 - Method: POST
 - Params: A body in JSON format with the following content
-  - `gene_ids`: list of valid genes identifiers
+  - `gene_ids`: list of valid genes identifiers.
 - Success Response:
   - Code: 200
   - Content:
     - `gene_ids`: Returns a JSON with as many keys as there are valid genes in the body.
 For each gene, the value is a JSON with the following format:
-      - `alias_symbol`: alternative symbols for a known gene
+      - `alias_symbol`: alternative symbols for a known gene.
-      - `percentage_gene_gc_content`: Ratio of guanine and cytosine nucleotides in the DNA sequence of the gene
+      - `percentage_gene_gc_content`: Ratio of guanine and cytosine nucleotides in the DNA sequence of the gene.
       - `oncokb_cancer_gene`: return `Oncogene` or `Tumor Suppressor Gene` only if the gene has this information in the OncoKB database.
-      - `name`: gene name according to the HGNC database
+      - `name`: gene name according to the HGNC database.
-      - `band`: cytoband or specific location in the genome
+      - `band`: cytoband or specific location in the genome.
       - `chromosome`: chromosome where the gene is located (Chromosome without *chr* prefix).
-      - `start_position`: chromosomal position of gene starts for the reference genome GRCh38
+      - `start_position`: chromosomal position of gene starts for the reference genome GRCh38.
-      - `end_position`: chromosomal position of gene ends for the reference genome GRCh38
+      - `end_position`: chromosomal position of gene ends for the reference genome GRCh38.
-      - `start_GRCh37`: chromosomal position of gene starts for the reference genome GRCh37
+      - `start_GRCh37`: chromosomal position of gene starts for the reference genome GRCh37.
-      - `end_GRCh37`: chromosomal position of gene ends for the reference genome GRCh37
+      - `end_GRCh37`: chromosomal position of gene ends for the reference genome GRCh37.
       - `strand`: DNA strand containing the coding sequence for the gene.
 Possible values are 1 for the positive strand or -1 for the negative strand.
       - `gene_biotype`: A gene or transcript classification (examples: protein_coding or miRNA).
 The different possibilities for this field can be found in the [Biotype section of the Ensembl documentation](https://vega.archive.ensembl.org/info/about/gene_and_transcript_types.html).
-      - `refseq_summary`: complete description of the gene according to the RefSeq database (RefSeq : NCBI Reference Sequences)
+      - `refseq_summary`: complete description of the gene according to the RefSeq database (RefSeq : NCBI Reference Sequences).
-      - `civic_description`: Description of the clinical relevance of the gene according to the CiVIC (Clinical Interpretation of Variants in Cancer) database
+      - `civic_description`: Description of the clinical relevance of the gene according to the CiVIC (Clinical Interpretation of Variants in Cancer) database.
-      - `hgnc_id`: Gene identifier in the HGNC database
+      - `hgnc_id`: Gene identifier in the HGNC database.
-      - `uniprot_ids`: Gene identifier in the Uniprot database
+      - `uniprot_ids`: Gene identifier in the Uniprot database.
-      - `omim_id`: Gene identifier in the OMIM database
+      - `omim_id`: Gene identifier in the OMIM database.
-      - `ensembl_gene_id`: Gene identifier in the Ensembl database
+      - `ensembl_gene_id`: Gene identifier in the Ensembl database.
-      - `entrez_id`: Gene identifier in the NCBI Entrez database
+      - `entrez_id`: Gene identifier in the NCBI Entrez database.
   - Example:
     - URL: <http://localhost:8000/information-of-genes>
     - body: